-Given the limited scope of the proposed development and its compatibility with the relevant provisions of Council's DCP and LEP the proposed development is considered to be reasonably in accordance with the type of residential development expected within a large lot residential area.
+Given the scope of the proposed development and its compatibility with the relevant provisions of Council's DCP and LEP the proposed development is considered be reasonably in accordance with the type of ancillary residential development expected within the Muswellbrook Primary Production Area.
 Accordingly the proposed development is considered unlikely to have any significant adverse environmental impacts in any of the following areas.

-Context & Setting
+Context & Setting Built Form

-Built Form